hzget/rust-apps/threadpool/Readme.md

 `threadpool` is a library to maintain a pool of thread for running tasks.

+***Features:***

+* fixed numbler of threads reside in memory
+* all threads are running concurrently and independently
+* tasks are running asynchronously, i.e., users do not need to wait for it to complete and do other jobs.

 ***Mechnism:***

 1. The user creates a pool of threads via `ThreadPool::new(size)`